esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Step 2:  Unzip RaceDB.zip

-In Windows, consider unzipping it into "C:".
+In Windows, consider unzipping it into "C:" to make a folder called "C:\RaceDB".
 This will make it easier later.

 On Linux/Mac, pick an easy location - you could pick your home directory.